 - Mace offers industrial placements to students on sandwich-year courses in career areas including project management, construction management and quantity surveying.

-- Network Rail offers year-in-industry placements in engineering, environment and sustainability, quantity surveying and project management.
+- Network Rail offers year-in-industry placements in areas including engineering, environment and sustainability, quantity surveying and project management.

-- Skanska offers industrial placements lasting up to twelve months in civil engineering, design engineering, construction management, project management, quantity surveying and the environment.
+- Skanska offers year-out placements in areas such as civil engineering, design engineering, construction management, project management, quantity surveying and the environment.

-- Wates offers year-out opportunities in building services, site management and quantity surveying.
+- Wates offers year-out opportunities in areas including building services, site management and quantity surveying.

 Other construction and engineering work experience

-You can win a summer internship with Laing O’Rourke by entering the TARGETjobs Construction and Engineering Undergraduate of the Year competition.
-To be eligible to enter, you need to be an undergraduate student in your first or second year of a three-year course or in your first, second or third year of a four-year course.
-You’ll also need to be studying construction, quantity surveying or civil, mechanical, electrical or architectural engineering.
+You can win a summer internship or a year-in-industry placement with Laing O’Rourke by entering the TARGETjobs Construction and Engineering Undergraduate of the Year competition.
+To be eligible to enter, you need to be in your penultimate year (or the second year of a four-year course) and studying civil engineering and quantity surveying.
+Gain tips on the application process for the Award here.

-Mace is among the construction employers that offer Easter insight weeks for first- and second-year undergraduates.
+Mace provides Easter insight weeks for first- and second-year undergraduates.

 What are the deadlines for placements in construction, engineering and surveying?

 Deadlines vary considerably from employer to employer.
-Many have fixed deadlines for their formal placements; increasing numbers are setting their deadlines before Christmas, although some set them between January and April.
+Many have fixed deadlines for their formal placements; most are setting their deadlines in November or December, although some employers set them between January and April.
 Other companies keep their work experience vacancies ‘open’ all year, although even these employers expect to fill most of their vacancies in the early part of the academic year.

 What does this mean in practice?

-Start looking and applying as early as October and continue into the early spring.
+Start looking and applying as early as October.
 Keep a special eye out for those that close before Christmas.
 As you move into summer, there may still be formal vacancies available but they will be fewer in number.
 You can also, of course, apply speculatively to local construction, engineering and surveying firms to see whether they can offer you some work experience.
 Barratt Developments, for example, is not running placements nationwide but advises you to contact local offices for ad hoc opportunities.